smiffy6969/razor-naff/README.md

 * url - The URL to hit.
 * id [optional] - ID of the resource, leave blank for all.
+* token [optional] - Authorization token (via Authorization header) to send with request (can extract at other end to validate user via handshaking instead of using a cookie).

 __request.post(url, data)__